Paul Kelly (fighter): UCMMA

 There has been an ongoing feud between Kelly and Richard Griffin over the last few weeks which has resulted in them being booked to fight at UCMMA 31.
 They were having a disagreement over a fight that Richard Griffin and Ross Pointon had in the Dominican Republic that was recently posted on the UCMMA Facebook page.
 Kelly stated that he thought Griffin was lucky in his fight with Pointon and that "The Real Deal" would win that match-up 9 times out of ten.
 Griffin felt disrespected and fired back with some insults of his own, which including jabs at Kelly being dropped by the UFC.
 Both men then called for a fight in the cage to settle the matter, in which Dave O’Donnell decided to approach both men to arrange the fight.

 Kelly and Griffin settled this feud on 1 December with Kelly winning via guillotine choke in the second round.

 Post-conviction career

 Having been active at the gym and studying nutrition during his prison sentence, Kelly returned to the regional mixed martial arts competition at Probellum 1: Liverpool on 7 March 2020.
 Kelly faced Simone Bottino, winning the bout in the second round via technical knockout.

 In February 2021, Kelly announced his retirement from the sport.

 Personal life

 Kelly had his first child, a daughter named Phoebe in June 2008.

 Drug trafficking conviction

 In May 2013, Kelly was found guilty of heroin trafficking in the United Kingdom and was sentenced to 13 years in prison.
-However, Kelly was put on work release in 2017 and had completed his sentence and thus released in May 2019.
-During his work release, Kelly started a healthy eating restaurant in Liverpool.
+However, he was put on work release in 2017 and had completed his sentence and thus released in May 2019.
+During his work release, he started a healthy eating restaurant in Liverpool.